NotesHubApp/noteshub-website/data/posts/Press Release/NotesHub 3.4.md

 A bare term with no filter will match either the content of a file or the file's name.
 To make it more clear, a simple request like `Hello World` is equivalent to `(name:Hello OR content:Hello) AND (name:World OR content:World)`

+The search engine supports the following three operators:
+- `AND` - returns a combined result only when both left and right subqueries return something; this is a default operator inserted implicitly when there is no other operator between terms.
+- `OR` - returns a combined result when left or right subqueries return something.
+- `NOT` (`-`) - negation unary operator returns the opposite result of the right subquery.

+???
 - Exact string match
 - Regular expressions
 -